Hariaksha/NLP-Charity-Research/publications/methodology.md

 **Preliminary Data Analysis**

-Before running our main analysis of labeling mission statement as more donor-serving or society-serving, we use the Quantitative Analysis of Textual Data R package (quanteda) to measure the linguistic richness and readability of each mission statement.
+Before running our main analysis of labeling mission statement as more donor-serving or society-serving, we use the Quantitative Analysis of Textual Data R package (quanteda) to measure the linguistic richness, linguistic readability, and mean sentence length of each mission statement.
 We then find the relationship between each of these values and the revenue of each charity.

 **Division of Data**